qkzk/fm/development.md

 - [ ] Fix dependencies hell
   - [x] random.
 Only used to create random temporary filename.
 Replaced with 0 deps custom random generator.
   - [x] sanitize_filename.
 Only used when creating new files/directory.
 Well...
 I'll let the user do what he wants.
+  - [x] shellexpand.
+Used everywhere for its tilde("~/Downloads") expansion but only use one function.
 - [ ] Badges to latest version

 ## TODO